SoftwareAG/c8y-docs/content/users-guide/cumulocity-sensor-app-bundle/bluetooth-connection.md

 Bring the device close to your smartphone, 30cm or less is ideal.

 When the Bluetooth device appears in the list, tap **Pair Device** to start pairing.
-The Bluetooth device will then be connected to your smartphone and start sending data to Cumulocity IoT if you are currently connected.
+The Bluetooth device will then be connected to your smartphone and start sending data to {{< product-name-1 >}} if you are currently connected.